 Near the village of Matsouki, a paved stone path rises to scale the side of a mountain.
-The 2 km hike rises and falls, but mostly rises, with plenty of stairs.
+The 2 km hike rises and falls, but mostly rises.
+There are plenty of stairs.
 Ascending to a monastery is part of the experience, a meditative preparation.
 The vistas are themselves evidence of a divine hand.

-The precious icons of the church are seen here in replica, with the original icons kept safely in a museum in the neighboring village of Matsouki.
+The precious icons of the church are replicas.
+The original icons are kept safely in a museum in the neighboring village of Matsouki.

 The Famous Bridge of Plaka